 Re-Evaluating: The Spice Girls

-As the Spice Girls plot their return to UK stadiums sans Posh, Planet Slop considers why the Girl Power legacy has loomed so large, long after their initial demise.
+25 years after the Spice Girls’ international invasion, Planet Slop considers why the Girl Power legacy has loomed so large.

 Truth be told, at one time I was probably in that category.
 I’d roll my eyes whenever they appeared on television, and moan about their catchphrase-spouting brand of almost feminism.
 I was around nine or ten when they broke through, and I was guilty of letting other people’s ire poison my perceptions.